rosbashlab/Comparison-of-TRIBE-and-STAMP/README.md

     a. dm6_location.sh
     b. hg38_location.sh

-8) Deseq was used to look for perturbations in the transcriptomes of mammalian cells expressing TDP43-TRIBE or TDP43-STAMP.
+8) EdgeR was used to look for perturbations in the transcriptomes of mammalian cells expressing TDP43-TRIBE or TDP43-STAMP.
+    a.
+DE_HEK_edgeR_TDP43_APOv1.txt
+    b.
+DE_HEK_edgeR_TDP43_ADARv1.txt

+9)